Having the characteristics of a leader and being in the position are two different things.

 What makes a good leader?
 Excellent communication skills.

-This is a huge topic because there are many channels and contexts for communication.
+This is a huge topic because there are many channels and contexts for communication, and different people have different communication styles.
 That means there are many opportunities to get it wrong — or get it right.

 To simplify this complex topic, focus on these principles of effective communication:

 - Consistency: Be clear and consistent in communicating expectations and providing guidance.

 - Listening: Give your team the attention they deserve by actively listening.

 - Safety: When you must initiate a difficult conversation, use non-judgemental language.
 Don’t attack — state your observations, needs, and requests.

 Remember that you’re not a boss, you’re a leader, and you are all in business together.

 Your ego has no place in your communication style so keep an empathetic tone.
 Speak with everyone’s best interest in mind, be genuine, and be open to conversation.